For our day 4, we’re set to do a little hiking today! We’re going to visit Nakamaya Burial Site and The Fountain of Youth.

 On our way to the spring, Kuya Jun points out to a few rocks with bored holes on it, he said those are the very spot where the houses of the first Ivatan settlers used to be.
 So basically, the trek we’re on cuts through the very first known Ivatan settlement.

-Once we reach the Fountain of Youth, we first saw this little falls with a shrine of Virgin Mary.
+Once we reach the Fountain of Youth, we first saw this little falls with a shrine of the Virgin Mary.
 Then there’s a covered hut where you can have your picnic.
 The place is really clean although there’s some case of vandalism on the hut’s post itself.
-I really wish tourist won’t do that.
+I really wish tourists won’t do that.
 I mean really, marking something just to say or to show that you’ve been there wasn’t exactly impressive.
 You’re supposedly a guest, so I’m not really finding it nice when people do that.

 The whole fountain of youth thing is pretty nice, believers or non-believers will still appreciate it.
 The water flows into a much lower level where the man-made pool is.
 I’m not quite sure now how it got connected to it.
 But there is a visible water sprout by the pool where spring water is gushing out.
-They’ve managed to put water pipes, those thin, black and bendy tubes.
+They’ve managed to put water pipes, those thin, black, and bendy tubes.
 Anyways, those pipes are directed into the pool below and one connects to a toilet not far from the area (well, it’s far enough).

 I’m not a big fun that it got ‘improved’ by putting a man-made pool.
 I’d really rather see nature in its rawest form.
 Makes me wonder, too, if the spring water would have just flowed into the sea had it not been there (well, it still does, it sort of ‘leaking’ towards the sea.).
 Or maybe there’s a natural pool but they just somehow improved it?
 I didn’t ask of course, because I don’t want to offend Kuya Jun or anything.
-Besides, may be for others, it’s a great treat.
+Besides, maybe for others, it’s a great treat.
 Maybe they wanted people to enjoy and relax in that crystal clear and cold water.
 Especially when I think it’s almost impossible to try swimming at the beach because of the strong and big waves.

-We didn’t even dare tried.
+We didn’t even dare try.
 We did experience standing in ankle-deep water while clinging onto rocks and even that is quite scary because whenever the wave hits, it feels like you’re going to get sucked back into the sea.
 We just contented ourselves with a walk along the beach and then relax a bit in the pool as well.
 After all, it got water from the Fountain of Youth!:)